“Your loan request has been declined.”

 Banks do a thorough analysis of your personal profile, your living conditions, and your income before they approve a loan.
 If you seem shady or unreliable in any way, a bank will not hesitate in rejecting your loan application.
 The amount of loan that will get approved will always be dependent on your income; it will be proportionate to your income and never more.

 Sqrrl’s recommendation: Apply for an amount that is in proportion your pay back potential.
 If you apply for a much higher loan, you will instantly lose a shot at getting your loan approved.

 This one is a no-brainer.
 If you submit the loan documents with wrong information, your loan application will get instantly rejected and the bank will lose faith in your capability.
 Doubts will arise in the minds of the lenders that you filled the wrong information deliberately.
 Remember that all information is verified multiple times before your loan gets approved so chances that your fraud will get caught are quite high.

 Misguiding the bank or any other lending institution is highly inadvisable.
 If the wrong information is submitted by chance, you can try to apply again but your loan application approval chances will still be low.

 Sqrrl’s recommendation: Avoid any vagueness and inconsistency in your loan application.
 Be truthful about your personal information.
 Check everything twice before submitting your application.

-This concludes the list of the top secret reasons why your loan application could get rejected in banks/NBFCs.
+This concludes the list of the top reasons why you can face loan rejection from banks/NBFCs.
 Remember all these points, and make sure all your personal documents are in place before you apply (OBVIOUSLY the first step) so that you leave no scope for rejection.
 Now, you are fully prepared to apply for a loan.
 So, go ahead and apply, hopefully your application won’t get rejected this time around 😉